SNOWPACK PREDICTION CONTEST: BOGUS BASIN SNOWSCHOOL (Spring 2022)

-Can your classroom accurately predict the amount of snow that we will have at Bogus Basin this spring?
+Can your classroom accurately predict how quickly the snow at Bogus Basin will melt this spring?
 How about the snow/water equivalent?
 Send SnowSchool your prediction and you could win a prize for your entire classroom!
 The closest class wins the prize!!
 Winners will be announced in May!

 Send your prediction to:

-For groups making predictions in March/April: We want to know what your prediction for the snowpack depth and the snow/water equivalent on May 1st 2019.
-This is basically your prediction for how quickly you think the snow will melt between now and May 1.
+For groups making predictions in March/April: We want to know what your prediction for what day the SnowSchool Weather Station will first show 0 inches of snow.
+In other words, when will all the snow melt?
 How quickly the snow will melt is something snow scientists track and try to predict every spring.
 Make sure to look at the historical information further down the page.
-One prediction (snow and water) per class please (this should be two numbers both in inches).
+One prediction (day) per class please.

-Once you make your prediction your class name will be added to this page below and you will be able to track and compare your prediction to the live snowpack graph as it grows (or melts) each week of the winter!
+Once you make your prediction your class name will be added to this page below and you will be able to track and compare your prediction to the live snowpack graph as it melts (or grows!) each week of the spring!

 SnowSchool K-12 class contest predictions how much snow we will have on May 1st 2019.